 Sophie Frye Bass Library

 The museum's Sophie Frye Bass Library preserves and provides access to over 3 million historic photographs, as well as manuscripts and archival holdings, maps, books, posters, motion pictures and printed ephemera.
-Our collections cover the Seattle metropolitan area, and certain subjects of the rest of Washington State and Alaska.
+Its collections cover the Seattle metropolitan area, and certain subjects of the rest of Washington State and Alaska.
 Archival holdings include business and organization records, personal papers, photographers' collections, and historical research documents.
+By appointment only.

 MOHAI has many important community partnerships.
 Two key affiliate organizations are Puget Sound Maritime Historical Society (PSMHS) and the Black Heritage Society of Washington State (BHS).
 The majority of the collections of both of these organizations are housed at MOHAI.
 For more information about access to those collections, please contact PSMHS or BHS directly.